 07 of 10

 If you're looking for more than just a plain wooden privacy screen, you're going to love this one that uses a wooden frame and then some metal decorative privacy screen panels.
+It's a unique look that not only looks great, but it does a wonderful job of keeping your area private.
 It's a straight forward DIY project that gives you a big payoff.

 08 of 10